realityinspector/voynich-ai/README.md

 - Comprehensive API documentation
 - Usage tracking and management

-### 👥 User Roles
+### 👥 User Roles and Access Tiers
-- **Researchers**: Can browse the manuscript, view symbols, and read public annotations
+- **Researchers**: The default role for new users.
+Can browse the manuscript, view symbols, and read public annotations.
+Focus on research consumption.
-- **Contributors**: Can create annotations, notes, and run basic analysis
+- **Contributors**: Can create annotations, notes, and run basic analysis.
+Enables active participation in the research community.
-- **Administrators**: Have full access to upload pages and manage the platform
+- **Administrators**: Have full access to upload pages, extract symbols, and manage the platform.
+Limited to designated users like "realityinspector".

 ## Technical Architecture
 - TypeScript/Node.js backend with Express